4waisenkinder/4waisenkinder.github.io/source/_posts/2014-03-06-import-once-in-sass-the-foundation-way.markdown

 }
 ```

+Problem solved. :)
-And problem solved.
-I generally do not use Sass for logical mixins or similar, but this shows perfectly how much power to do fancy stuff is included.
-I definetely have to dig deeper into that. ;)
+I generally do not use Sass for logical mixins or similar, but this shows perfectly what is possible.
+I definitely have to dig deeper into that. ;)

 In my case of the "redesign" I wrapped all my components using this mixin and it works pretty well with ~30 components included in different stylesheets.
 Maybe that will help someone dealing with a lot of components. ;)